PhysicsDataMaster/Physics-Data-Analysis/README.md

 5. Refresh the Sheet → the "CSV Manager" menu will appear.
 6. Use menu options to manage data, perform interval analysis, run regression, and more.

+Disclamer - Made with help of ChatGPT 4o

 Future Plans
 ------------